 Your credit report includes the history of your loans and repayments, as well as any charge-offs, which creditors report on delinquent balances.
 Like a bankruptcy filing, a charge-off can seriously damage your credit score and hinder your ability to secure credit.
 A successful discharge of a bankruptcy case ends your obligation to pay dischargeable debts.
 However, charge-off and a discharge of bankruptcy are two very different events.

-Charge-off is an accounting term that means a creditor now considers a debt to be not collectible.
-The creditor reports the charge-off to the credit bureaus, although the debt remains legal and valid.
+Charge off is an accounting term that means a creditor now considers a debt to be not collectible.
+The creditor reports the charge off to the credit bureaus, although the debt remains legal and valid.
 In most cases, the creditor turns the outstanding balance over to a collection agency, which is allowed to attempt to collect the debt (as long as you haven't filed for bankruptcy protection) on the creditor's behalf.
-Like bankruptcy, a charge-offs is considered a "major derogatory" that will lower your credit score until it is either resolved or removed.
+Like bankruptcy, a charge off is considered a "major derogatory" that will lower your credit score until it is either resolved or removed.

 Discharge of Debts

 A bankruptcy discharge does not prevent you from contracting more debt.
-If you take out a loan after a discharge, you are obligated to repay the loan, and the creditor is allowed to charge-off the debt if your payments run late.
-The standard charge-off is taken on accounts 180 days delinquent by credit card companies, and 120 days delinquent by auto and installment lenders.
+If you take out a loan after a discharge, you are obligated to repay the loan, and the creditor is allowed to charge off the debt if your payments run late.
+The standard charge off is taken on accounts 180 days delinquent.
 Once a bankruptcy is discharged, lenders can pursue you for new (and late) debts by any and all legal means, including collection actions and civil lawsuits.